Easy Bread Pudding is one of our favorite dessert recipes.

 Bread pudding in a white casserole dish

 Bread pudding can be served warm or room temperature.
-If you happen to have leftovers (which never happens around here) cover it tightly and store it in the refrigerator for up to 3 days.
-Leftover bread pudding can be frozen for up to 3 months, I keep it in single serving size to make it easy to defrost and enjoy!
+Leftovers can be stored in an airtight container in the fridge for up to 4 days or frozen for up to 3 months.
+Freeze in single serving size to make it easy to thaw and enjoy!

 Or to leave a comment, click here!